 A good endometriosis doctor is a highly skilled, high volume physician who understands endometriosis and how to properly diagnose and treat it.
 Often they solely treat endometriosis and don’t practice obstetrics or general gynecology at all.
-Even among doctors that do excision, their skill levels and experience vary.
-Many people are also choosing to go to centers that exclusively perform excision surgery as a component of their multidisciplinary approach to endometriosis, such as the Center for Endometriosis Care in Atlanta.
+Even among doctors that do excision surgery, their skill levels and experience vary.
+Many people are also choosing to go to leading endometriosis centers that perform excision surgery as a component of their multidisciplinary approach to endometriosis, such as the Center for Endometriosis Care in Atlanta.

-iCareBetter and Nancy’s Nook are two great starting places to find an excision surgeon.
+iCareBetter and Nancy’s Nook (links below) are two great starting places to find an excision surgeon.
 Even if you find a surgeon using their lists, it’s still important to vet the surgeon and ask questions to make sure they have the appropriate skill level to treat you.
-Also, just because you have surgery with one of the doctors on their lists doesn’t guarantee that you will be pain free afterward, that you won’t have complications, or that endometriosis won’t persist or recur.
+Also, just because you have surgery with one of the doctors on their lists doesn’t guarantee that you will be pain free afterward, that you won’t have complications, or that endometriosis won’t persist or recur (but surgery outcomes and complications rates are generally better in the hands of an expert).
 Likewise, having surgery with an excision surgeon that you found and vetted that aren’t on their lists doesn’t mean you are guaranteed to have a bad outcome.
 Some excision surgeons do not have a social media platform, are not well-known, or work at academic institutions and rely on referrals instead of advertising to find patients.
-However, remember that *anyone* can call themselves an expert in endometriosis, so if you do find a surgeon that isn’t on one of these resources, it’s even more vital to vet the surgeon, and ask questions to learn their success rates, complication rates, rates of reoperation/recurrence, ability to treat complicated cases, etc.
+However, remember that *anyone* can call themselves an expert in endometriosis, so if you do find a surgeon that isn’t on one of these resources, it’s even more vital to vet the surgeon and ask questions to learn their success rates, complication rates, rates of reoperation/recurrence, ability to treat complicated cases, etc.

 - iCareBetter – This platform helps connect patients to endometriosis surgeons via a rigorous peer to peer double-blind vetting process for their surgical and excision skills.
 “With iCareBetter, patients can ensure their voices are represented in the doctor search process.
 And they will be able to choose their surgeon based on specific case skills and needs, such as thoracic endometriosis, bowel or bladder involvement, diaphragmatic endometriosis, superficial to deep disease, endometriosis-related infertility and more.”
 This platform is pretty new, so right now they don’t have many surgeons listed, but this list is growing as they vet more surgeons!